4d/docs/website/translated_docs/es/Project/compiler.md

 The number of errors found during your first compilations may be daunting, but do not let this put you off.
 You will soon discover that they often spring from the same source, i.e., non-compliance with certain project conventions.
 The compiler always provides a [precise diagnosis](#error-files) of the errors in order to help you correct them.

-> Compilation requires an appropriate license.
+> La compilación requiere una licencia apropiada.
 Without this license, it is not possible to carry out a compilation (buttons are disabled).
 Nevertheless, it is still possible to check the syntax and generate Typing methods.

 ## Ejecutar la compilación